bsmith89/make-bml/lesson.md

 Up to this point, we've been working with three types of data files, each with it's own file extension.

--   '`.txt`' files: the original book in plain-text
+-   "`.txt`" files: the original book in plain-text
--   '`.dat`' files: word counts and percentages in a plain-text format
+-   "`.dat`" files: word counts and percentages in a plain-text format
--   '`.png`' files: PNG formatted barplots
+-   "`.png`" files: PNG formatted barplots

 Using file extensions like these clearly indicates to anyone not familiar with your project what software to view each file with;